 Handling Tantrums the Attached Way

 I couldn’t think of a better subheading (creativity is not my strong point), so by no means do I believe that all attached parents approach tantrums the way I do.
-I just had to get that out there—I’m speaking generally and this will be no means define all attached parents.
-But the fact is that attachment parenting does not mean you allow your child to have a full-on fit in the middle of the grocery store with no intervention, claiming the child is just “expressing herself”.
+I just had to get that out there.
+I’m speaking generally here and this will be no means define all attached parents, but the fact is that attachment parenting does not mean you allow your child to have a full-on fit in the middle of the grocery store with no intervention, claiming the child is just “expressing herself”.
 That is, once again, permissive parenting.

 First, let’s be honest though and admit that the child really is expressing herself or himself, it’s just that the form the expression has taken is not socially appropriate and not really helpful to the child either.
-But attached parents do intervene, we just don’t intervene in a harsh and authoritarian manner.
+That said, attached parents do intervene, we just don’t intervene in a harsh and authoritarian manner.
 I’ve personally found that the people who believe that I must let my child run rampant are the ones who usually use force when dealing with a “misbehaving” child (quotations because there is so much more than just “misbehaviour” going on in the vast majority of cases).
 If their child is having a fit in the grocery store, they firmly believe the way to handle it is to grab their child by the arm and take them out of the store immediately so as to teach them in no uncertain terms that that type of behaviour won’t be tolerated.
-And in turn, in my experience, these people tend to believe that if you don’t behave in that same way, your child will continue to throw fits and be unruly little brats.
+In turn, these people tend to believe that if you don’t behave in that same way, your child will continue to throw fits and be unruly little brats.

 So what do attached parents do that’s different if they don’t let their kids run wild?

 I’ll give you an example using my own daughter, again with the reminder that each parent will do something that works for their child—the joy of being attuned to your child is knowing what works with them and what doesn’t.
 My daughter has had one meltdown in a public place when she was trying to tell me something and I simply couldn’t understand what she was asking for.
 I sat down next to her and explained that I understood she was frustrated.
 I then told her that screaming like this is not how we fix things, but that I would let her continue for 10 more seconds.
 After 10 seconds, we’d stop, hug, and figure out how to fix it.
 And then I started counting – calmly, not threateningly (I should add here that counting has calmed my daughter since she was only a few months old – don’t know why, but we can just count up to over 100 and she just calmly sits there listening, happily and it’s never used in a threatening manner – no “countdowns” so to speak).
 She stopped her “fit” before ten seconds, but I counted to 10 anyway.
 We hugged, then we continued shopping, with her getting a cart to pull around, which is what she had wanted, but been unable to communicate with me.

 Not Everything They Do Is “Great”

 I have first-hand experience witnessing the effects of excessive praise for a child.
-You know, the kind where the parent says anything and everything the child does is “perfect”.
-And I can tell you that these were not attachment parents.
+You know, the kind where the parent says anything and everything the child does is “perfect” and I can tell you that these were not attachment parents.
 They were, however, permissive parents in all facets of the job.
 I’ve seen these children believe they are the best at everything—even when they clearly are not—and declare anyone who says otherwise to be “mean”.
-Unfortunately, these kids eventually have to face reality when they see other kids beat them in races, score better on tests, sing better, play games better, etc. And most of the time, the way in which they handle it is awful.
+Unfortunately, these kids eventually have to face reality when they see other kids beat them in races, score better on tests, sing better, play games better, etc. Most of the time the way in which they handle this newfound news is awful.
 They have fits when they don’t win, they quit before there’s even a chance that they’ll lose, they say the other kids are cheating, and it goes on.
 But worst of all, they refuse to try harder to improve which means they never get out of the awful cycle they’re in.